On This Page: [hide]

 Update Your Syllabus

 The following sample statements should be taken as starting points to craft your own policy.
-As of January 23, 2023, the Provost’s Office at BC has not issued a policy regarding the use of AI in coursework.
 When adding an AI-specific policy to a syllabus, consider how to personalize the policy depending on the norms of each department and course, along with BC’s institutional policies and protocols.

 Syllabus Statement 2 (Treat AI-generated text as a source)

-Allocate some time in class to discuss ChatGPT.
-The conversation can be a way to discuss ethics in education, your expectations, as well as student perspectives.
+Allocate some time in class to discuss the role of GenAI in your students’ intellectual development.
+The conversation can be a way to discuss how the technology works, the ethical considerations, your own expectations, as well as a way for students to share their varied perspectives.
 Discussion prompts and questions can include:

-- What are some reasons students would want to use ChatGPT?
+- What are some ways you have seen students use GenAI?

-- What are the differences between plagiarism, remixing, influencing, and originality?
+- What are the differences between different AI technologies?
+How are spellcheck, Grammarly, GPS, and ChatGPT different?

-- How does the use of Wikipedia compare to the use of ChatGPT?
+- How does the use of Wikipedia to complete classwork compare with the use of GenAI to complete classwork?

 CTE’s resource on how to make Academic Integrity transparent can be a useful guide for these conversations.
 Additionally, the BC Library has a helpful guide for orienting students to Generative AI.